jillesvangurp/inbot-testfixtures/README.md

 Because the RandomNameGenerator is instantiated with a seed, you can trigger the same order of names by re-instantiating with the same seed.
 This is important if you want to replay tests when they break.

 # Release notes
+- 1.6
+  -  Username concatenated of Galen Ullrich ends up containing null as a substring.
+Fixed it with a simple replaceAll null -> n_ll.
 - 1.5
   - Remove 'Null' and 'Nulle' as valid last names :-)
 - 1.4